mpld3/mpld3/doc/faq.rst

   Long answer: like matplotlib's :func:`plt.show` function, :func:`mpld3.show` does not play well with the IPython notebook. :func:`mpld3.show` generates an html representation of a figure, then launches a local web server and attempts to open a browser page to display it.
 This behavior is nice when running a stand-alone script, but is generally not what you want within the IPython notebook, which is already in a browser window!

-- **Why am I getting strange javascript errors within the iPython notebook?**
+- **Why am I getting no output/strange javascript errors within the iPython notebook?**

   Most likely, the notebook contains multiple versions of the mpld3 javascript source.
 Javascript has a way of hanging around in the IPython notebook even when you don't want it to.
-The first step in this situation is the following:
+To address this, you must clear the notebook and relaunch it.
+Follow these steps:

   1. Clear all the output in the notebook (This can be done via the toolbar, with Cell -> All Output -> Clear)
   2. Save your notebook